g7kse/g7kse.github.io/content/blog/52week.md

 Using GM3SEK's advice in his [Clean Up Your Shack](https://gm3sek.com/2019/10/11/clean-up-your-shack-2019/) blog I went round the house to identify noise sources.
 There are always a few 'new' wall warts that are a bit noiser than others and I find that noise at my QTH is transitory around Christmas and Halloween with cheap Amazon tat that gets used for lights.
 30m is always knackered compared to other bands and I guess this is ADSL but its been hard to prove it.
 Needless to say when we had a recent power cut it was beautifully quiet here.

-#### Week 26 - Observe the solar data such as sunspot number, flux, K and A values over the week ❌
+#### Week 26 - Observe the solar data such as sunspot number, flux, K and A values over the week ✅

+Well I've done this as part of the HamDash fun.
+I think I'm getting there with all of this stuff now.
+There are plenty of sites that have detailed breakdown including some clever WSPR and solar data dashboards on [Grafana](https://wspr.live/gui/d/WFd_VTPnz/band-compare-at-location?orgId=1&var-band=1&var-band=3&var-band=5&var-band=7&var-band=10&var-band=14&var-band=18&var-band=21&var-band=24&var-band=28&var-band=50&var-location=JO&var-mode=tx&var-notmode=rx&var-mindist=1&from=now-4d&to=now)

-#### Week 27 - Listen to the July 2025 SAQ transmission ❌
+#### Week 27 - Listen to the July 2025 SAQ transmission ✅

+It wasn't the July one, but the October UN day transmission I aimed for and despite there being nowt to hear at home I still managed to tune in via websdr and YouTube.
+Next up will be the Christmas Eve transmission with a bit of luck.

 #### Week 28 - Receive a station on 6m via sporadic E ✅